Seatis/my-teaching-materials/exercises/project-exercises/README.md

 ### Exercise

-Write a program where the program chooses a number between 1 and 10.
+Write a program where the program chooses a number between 1 and 100.
 The player is then asked to enter a guess.
 If the player guesses wrong, then the program gives feedback and ask to enter an other guess until the guess is correct.

- - You can make the range customizable.
+- Make the range customizable (ask for it before starting the guessing).
- - You can add lives.
+- You can add lives. (optional)

 ### Example
 `I've the number between 1-100.
 You have 5 lives.`